Michelle Sarju: District V School Board Director

-Director DeWolf represents District V, which includes Capitol Hill, International District, First Hill, Leschi, Madison, downtown and the Central Area.
-He was elected to a four-year term in the November 2017 general election.
+Director Sarju represents District 5, which includes Capitol Hill, Chinatown International District, First Hill, Leschi, Madison, and the Central District.

 - Bailey Gatzert Elementary

 “My name is Michelle Sarju.
 I believe that every child – and I mean every child – should have access to a high quality public school education.